Kargil War: Capture of Three Pimples

 As the operation was fully underway, about 250 artillery guns were brought in to clear the infiltrators in the posts that were in the line-of-sight.
 The Bofors FH-77B field howitzer played a vital role, with Indian gunners making maximum use of the terrain.
 However, its success was limited elsewhere due to the lack of space and depth to deploy it.

 Area three pimples consisted of the Knoll, Lone Hill and Three Pimples.
 2 Rajputana Rifles of Lt.
 Col. Ravindranath was tasked to recapture it on 28 June.
 Gen Malik personally talked with Ravindranath before the battle.
-The battle began 2 hours later and lasted 2 days.
+The battle began 2 hours later and lasted for 2 days.
 Area three pimples was captured on 29 June.

 Battle of Tiger Hill

-By last week of June, most of fire power was concentrated to the highest peak in the surrounding, Tiger Hill.
-18 Grenadiers was placed under 192 Mountain brigade commanded by Brig.
-MPS Bajwa and 41 Field regiment was given the primary responsibility of artillery operations.
-The air force also concentrated its strikes within Tiger hill.
+By the last week of June, most Pakistani fire power was concentrated to the highest peak in the surrounding, Tiger Hill.
+The 18 Grenadiers were placed under 192 Mountain Brigade commanded by Brig.
+MPS Bajwa and 41 Field Regiment was given the primary responsibility of artillery operations.
+The air force also concentrated its strikes on Tiger hill.
 This was the first battle in India to be telecasted live.
 The Battle of Tiger Hill began on 3 July.
 After 2 days of intense warfare, it was deemed impossible to just conclude the attack with one battalion so 8 Sikh was ordered to move from the west into Tiger Hill.
 By 5 July, several objectives were completed and major Pakistani commanders were killed.
 By 8 July the entire Tiger Hill feature was captured by 18 Grenadiers and 8 Sikh and Gen VP Malik addressed the media informing the world.

-Two months into the conflict, Indian troops had slowly retaken most of the ridges that were encroached upon by the infiltrators; according to the official count, an estimated 75–80% of the intruded area and nearly all the high ground were back under Indian control.
+Two months into the conflict, Indian troops had slowly retaken most of the ridges encroached upon by the infiltrators; according to the official count, an estimated 75–80% of the intruded area and nearly all the high ground were back under Indian control.